2022 European Space Agency Astronaut Group: 2025

 After several launch delays, the Axiom-4 mission took place from 25 June to 15 July, with Uznański's mission named "Ignis".
 Adenot's mission was announced as being designated "Epsilon" (stylised as εpsilon).
+Adenot and SpaceX Crew-12 were launched on 13 February 2026 and are expected to depart after the arrival of SpaceX Crew-13 in October.

 Recruitment

 The recruitment campaign was announced at press conferences in February 2021.
 Applications for the roles of "astronaut" and "astronaut (with a physical disability)" in the ESA Directorate of Human and Robotic Exploration Programmes were accepted between 31 March and 18 June of that year and over 22 thousand applications were received.
 The original deadline of May 28 was extended by three weeks due to Lithuania joining ESA as an associate-member of ESA, and its citizens therefore becoming eligible to apply, only a week before the original deadline.

 Criteria

 Recruits could be a citizen of any ESA member or associate-member state.
 (Note: At the time, ESA members nations were: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, and the United Kingdom.
 Associate-members were Slovenia, Latvia, and Lithuania.)
 Women were particularly encouraged to apply — in order to address the gender gap among astronauts — as under 16% of applicants in the previous recruitment campaign were women.

 The minimum formal criteria included: being a citizen of an ESA member (or associate member) state under the age of 50; being between 150 and 190 cm tall (with possible exception under the astronaut with a disability category); a "normal weight" BMI range; fluency in English and another language; a master's degree in the Natural Sciences, Medicine, Engineering, Mathematics/Computer Sciences (plus three years of professional experience), or accreditation as an experimental test pilot; a "hearing capacity of 25 dB or better per ear"; and a current class 2 pilot's medical certificate.
 Upon selection, recruits would then receive training in "...the essentials of being an astronaut, survival skills and the Russian language, before moving on to robotics, navigation, maintenance and spacewalks", and then receiving mission-specific training.

 The types of disability considered for astronaut with a disability program were lower limb deficiency (e.g. due to amputation or congenital limb deficiency), leg length difference, or short stature.